-Michael Jordan Rookie Card Buying Guide
+Michael Jordan Rookie Cards: The Ultimate Collector’s Guide

 Michael Jordan Rookie Card Value

 The first thing most collectors ask is: how much is a Michael Jordan rookie card worth?

 So, before we review each card later below, let's get this out of the way first.

 All Jordan rookies are valuable but depending on the card and its condition, some of them can be worth $250,000 or more.

 The table below will give you a rough idea of the estimated values of each card in a given condition level as determined by third party grading company PSA.

 You may have to scroll to the side or rotate your view if viewing on a mobile device.